All articles

 - Vomiting (up to 12.2%)

-Other common side effects: injection site reactions, dizziness, stomach pain, bloating, gas, fatigue, hair loss, and increased heart rate.
+Other common side effects include: injection site reactions, dizziness, stomach pain, bloating, gas, fatigue, hair loss, and increased heart rate.
 [4]

 Who shouldn’t use Mounjaro?

-Do not use Mounjaro if you have a personal or family history of medullary thyroid carcinoma (MTC) or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+Do not use Mounjaro if you have a personal or family history of a type of thyroid cancer called medullary thyroid carcinoma (MTC), or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
 [2]

 You also shouldn’t take Mounjaro if you’re allergic to tirzepatide or any other ingredients in the medication.
 Severe allergic reactions are rare, but you should seek immediate medical attention if you notice a skin rash, throat swelling or difficulty breathing.

-If you have pre-existing conditions like kidney issues, a history of pancreatitis or severe digestive problems, speak to your doctor before starting Mounjaro.
+If you have pre-existing conditions like kidney issues, a history of pancreatitis or gallbladder disease, or severe digestive problems, speak to your doctor before starting Mounjaro.

 Serious side effects and warnings

-Other rare side effects of Mounjaro may include pancreatitis – a potentially life-threatening condition requiring immediate emergency care, or gallbladder disease.
+Other rare side effects of Mounjaro may include pancreatitis, a potentially life-threatening condition requiring immediate emergency care.
+It can also cause gallbladder problems.
 [2]

 For more information about side effects, you can view the Mounjaro patient information leaflet here.